The Ultimate Guide To Ecotourism In Panama

 The most accessible of the tribes are the Emberá living in the upper Chagres River valley near the Panama Canal.

 There are 5 comarcas indígenas (indigenous provinces) in Panama.
-There is the Comarca Emberá-Wounaan in Darien Gap in the south of the country and Guna Yala, which consists of a large territory and archipelago across the central mountain range to the northeast of Panama City.
+There is the Comarca Emberá-Wounaan in Darien Gap in the south of the country and Guna Yala, which consists of a 380-island Caribbean archipelago and large territory across the central mountain range to the northeast of Panama City.
+Other comarcas in the south of the country include Kuna de Madugandí and Kuna de Wargandí.

-The largest comarca is the Ngäbe-Buglé Comarca in the Bocas Del Toro archipelago and the Talamanca Mountains in the northeast of the country.
+The largest comarca in Panama is the Ngäbe-Buglé Comarca in the Bocas Del Toro archipelago and the Talamanca Mountains in the northeast of the country.

 Most of the tropical rainforests reserves of Panama are located within indigenous territory and the indigenous communities have been given special opportunities to develop ecotourism in harmony with their own land management practices.